 What is MERIN?

-MERIN encrypt's victims files, appends its extension to their filenames and creates a ransom notes with instructions on how to contact its developers.
+MERIN encrypts files, appends its extension to their filenames and creates ransom messages with instructions about how to contact the developers.
 This ransomware appends the ".MERIN" extension to the filenames of encrypted files.
-For instance, it renames a file named "1.jpg" to "1.jpg.MERIN", "2.jpg" to "2.jpg.MERIN", and so on.
-It creates text files named "MERIN-DECRYPTING.txt" in all folders that contain encrypted files.
-MERIN was discovered by S!Ri, it belongs to the ransomware family called NEPHILIM.
+For example, "1.jpg" is renamed to "1.jpg.MERIN", "2.jpg" to "2.jpg.MERIN", and so on.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data: